onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Crowdsource the question about self-driving cars - all aspects - give examples

-Show how collective intelligence is beneficial

 How much sugar should we eat?
 Crowdsource every such question!

 What does having a pet cost the world?
 Why is the media pushing people to reconsider having a pet?

-What does it mean to raise a kid - as a globally answered question?
-Girl?
-Boy?
-What's most relevant?

 Crowdsourcing the global number of children policy as an opinion?

 What is the role of an elite?

-Not a carbon tax - an excessive comsumption tax.
-And without rliminating competition - simply adding another front for status competition that’s not tethered to natural resources

-We need to make excessive spending more expensive - progressively

 tagging and annotating is classification and organization of data. stigmergy!

 the real change happened multiple generations after the invention of the printing press - we're still early with what's about to happen because of the internet

 How do we shorten the time for the adoption and dissipation of new knowledge to everywhere it’s needed?
 Propagation speed is part of the integration puzzle

-actions speak louder than words

 most game-theoretic concerns are made obsolete through transparency transparency and openness are post-game-theoretic